nickbrandt/gitlab-ui/src/components/base/accordion/accordion_item.md

-# Accordion Item
+# GlAccordionItem

 <!-- STORY -->

 ## Usage

-Use `gl-accordion-item` to place the accordion item within your accordion.
+Use `GlAccordionItem` to place the accordion item within your accordion.